 On settling down to sleep I usually lie quietly listening for a while, checking there are no threatening sounds.
 Last night, from far away, in addition to the inevitable sound of a barking dog, I could hear a harvesting machine working late into the night, despite the darkness.
 A little later I heard sounds similar to those made by geese.
 Curious as to what was making the noise I switched my phone back on and opened the BirdNet App.
 This identified the bird responsible as the Common Crane.
 These large birds migrate over Hungary at this time of year.
 I thought they were flying over me but as their calling went on for several minutes, maybe they were roosting nearby.

 I waited until I had reached Nyírkarász for breakfast.
-Siting on the war memorial with a drinking yoghurt and pastries I watched the agricultural traffic going by.
-Big, mean looking harvesting machines which looked like they had giant teeth, tractors with trailers, lorries of logs, others carrying chickens, trailers of tabacco leaves from fields I had walked by
+Sitting on the war memorial with a drinking yoghurt and pastries I watched the agricultural traffic going by.
+Big, mean, harvesting machines which looked like they had giant teeth, tractors with trailers, lorries of logs, others carrying chickens, trailers of tabacco leaves from fields I had walked by.
+At the next village of Gyulaháza there was a Russian jet, a MiG 21, stuck in a rose garden.
+As one might expect of such an unusual sight I remembered it from the last time I visited.
+On this trip Autumn was creeping closer, more trees were turning yellow, milkweed was releasing its cotton like seeds.

 No comments: